Eigelsteintorburg

 How long should I spend visiting?

-A visit to the Eigelsteintorburg typically takes about an hour, allowing time to appreciate the gate and its historical context.
-If you plan to explore nearby attractions, consider allocating more time.
+A visit to the Eigelsteintorburg typically takes about an hour, allowing time to explore the site and enjoy the surrounding area.

 Is photography allowed?